albertcaballero/colord/README.md

 ```
 {
   "label": "HEX Color Diplay",
-  "command": "colord_display \"$ZED_SELECTED_TEXT\" 1 50",
+  "command": "colord_display \"$ZED_SELECTED_TEXT\" 1 50 false",
   "reveal": "never"
 }
 ```

-_colord_display_ arguments: 1 is the number of seconds to display the color, 50 is the window width.
+_colord_display_ arguments: 1 is the number of seconds to display the color, 50 is the window width, false is whether to follow the mouse or appear in the corner (optional, defaults to false).

 ~/.config/zed/keymap.json